 Lick #2 – Sweet Child O’ Mine

-The second Slash lick is from the iconic song Sweet Child O’ Mine.
+You couldn’t have a list of Slash licks without including at least one from the iconic song Sweet Child O’ Mine.
 This lick is the infamous run in the middle of the third solo, climbing up the E harmonic minor scale using positions 4, 5, and 1.
 He also brings in the ♭7 (15th fret on the 2nd string) from the natural minor scale at the top of the run.

 You can listen to the lick here: Slash lick #2: Sweet Child O’ Mine